 Mental health care has taken a back seat in the never-ending debate on health care reform.
 For individuals with psychiatric and developmental disabilities, aspects of the AHCA place their “future in jeopardy.”

 We don’t yet know exactly how the bill would affect the number of people covered and the cost to the government.
 However, early impressions of the bill suggest fewer people will be covered.
 Many lower-wage workers would be priced out of health insurance entirely.
 Young and healthy people and those earning more money would be better off.
 However, older and lower-income individuals will generally be worse off.
 And every year that passes, consumers will be getting less help relative to the cost of health insurance.

-December 2, 2015 [This blog originally appeared on the PolicyLab at The Children’s Hospital of Philadelphia blog.]
+March 9, 2017 [This post originally appeared on the PolicyLab at Children’s Hospital of Philadelphia blog.]

 Current proposals to simultaneously repeal the Affordable Care Act (ACA) and reform the federal Medicaid program would be devastating to children and young adults with disabilities and complex medical needs.